The Sen Type Language (STL)¶

 For example:

-If a class is marked as "abstract" it means that we demand an implementation for it.
-The Sen kernel will refuse to instantiate an abstract class without an implementation.
+If a class is marked as abstract, the Sen kernel will refuse to instantiate

 There are 3 kinds of members that a class can have: properties, methods and events.